eblaup/UMAP-TE/README.md

 * The folder labelled Yerington contains the scripts and data used to construct the Yerington district figures.

-* The apatite folder contains the script and dataset used to project the apatite data of O'Sullivan et al., 2020 along with the GeoROC apatite.
+* The apatite folder contains the script and dataset used to project the apatite data of O'Sullivan et al., 2020 along with the GEOROC apatite.